kizniche/Mycodo/docs/Functions.md

 ## Custom Controllers

 There is a Custom Controller import system in Mycodo that allows user-created Controllers to be used in the Mycodo system.
-Custom Controllers can be uploaded on the `Configure -> Controllers` page.
+Custom Controllers can be uploaded on the `Configure -> Custom Controllers` page.
 After import, they will be available to use on the `Setup -> Function` page.

 There are also example Custom Controller files in `Mycodo/mycodo/controllers/custom_controllers/examples`